gnieboer/gettext-msvc/README.txt

-Visual Studio 2013 solution for gettext-0.19.4 and libiconv-1.14
+Visual Studio 2015 solution for gettext-0.19.4 and libiconv-1.14
 ================================================================

+[This is a modified version from the original to allow VS 2015 instead of 2013]

-This lets you build libintl (from gettext) and libiconv with Visual Studio 2013.
+This lets you build libintl (from gettext) and libiconv with Visual Studio 2015.
 (These two libraries are just enough to build Minetest with gettext support.)

 Notes: